 However, Shiva is not believed to require the herb to be intoxicated.
 Rather, Shiva is the symbolic manifestation of intoxication.
 It represents conscious bliss.
-Some say that conscious cannabis use can allow people to experience that kind of lighting.
+Some say conscious cannabis use can allow people to experience that kind of lighting.

 During festivals that celebrate Shiva, cannabis is often consumed.
-Bhang, a drink made with milk and cannabis appears in these celebrations.
+Bhang, a drink made with milk and cannabis, appears in these celebrations.
 Holy men also frequently smoke from Charas.
 Many of these holy men who smoke marijuana are ascetics.

 While some may associate cannabis use with some degree of pleasure-seeking, including hedonism, Hindu ascetics who use marijuana do so to drive away from the desires of worldly possessions that they have given up as part of their spiritual practice.

 The process of making Charas is long and messy.
 It can be a meditative experience for those willing to slow down and enjoy the tactile experience and the explosion of aromatics released during the rubbing process.
 However, better extraction processes exist for those afraid of getting their hands dirty.
 Charas is made by covering the hands with cannabis resin.

 It takes many plants to make just one gram of Charas.
 In India, charas makers will head to a field where wild cannabis runs rampant.
 Removing the plants from the soil is unnecessary, although that can make the process more convenient.
 Ideally, young plants are selected.